oliverfields/dun/README.md

 dun new
 ```

-Vim opens, add some text and two tasks to the note and close Vim.
+Vim opens, add some text and two tasks to the note and close vim.

 ```
 Hello world:)